teleclimber/Dropserver/README.md

 Although it goes against Go's recommendations I favor lots of small packages.

 The organization of the Go code is inspired by Ben Johnson's [Standard Package Layout](https://www.gobeyond.dev/standard-package-layout/).
-I took the ideas and evolved them to fit my needs.
+I took the ideas and evolved them to fit the needs of this project.

 Specifically, Dropserver is currently made up of two executables that share a lot of functionality, and I foresee more as the project develops.
 For this reason it's important to maximize the reusability of packages.
 This is accomplished as follows: